mlcommons/mlcube/docs/getting-started/mnist.md

 image: /opt/singularity/mlperf_mlbox_mnist-0.01.simg   # Path to or name of a Singularity image.
 ```
-At this point, the MLBox directory looks like:
+At this point, the box directory looks like:
 ```
 mnist/
   build/ {mnist.py, requirements.txt, Dockerfile, Singularity.recipe}